 the field assembly CD release shows at phog and the FM lounge both happened. on the same day. i played three different sets in the space of about six hours. i got through it all with more energy than i was expecting to have, and didn’t really feel it all catch up with me until i got home after it was all over, when just brushing my teeth started to seem like a herculean task.

-but let’s start from the start.
+but let’s start from the beginning.

 SET # 1 (at phog)

 michou opened in a stripped-down incarnation of just michael hargreaves and stefan cvektovic. some nice vocal harmonies there. there was a funny moment when michael asked how everyone was feeling, and the response was pretty much dead silence until i let out an inappropriate high-pitched cackle.

 there were somewhere between ten and twenty people in the audience. and it didn’t get any larger (that’s what she said). but i kind of liked that. it had a nice way of diffusing a lot of the nerves, and the people who were there made for a really respectful, attentive crowd.